+ID Unique ID of the item.
+Read-only.
 Name Story/Task/Item Name.
 In most cases, you can double click to edit.
-The Story and Task

-Name fields have a max length of 255 characters.
+The Story and Task Name fields have a max length of 255 characters.
 Start Date Planned Start Date of the Sprint.
 End Date Planned End Date of the Sprint.
 Stories Total number of Stories in the Sprint or Release.
 Assigned This value is the total number of Story points of all Stories assigned to the Sprint.

-Delivered This value is the total number of Story points of all Stories that are in the Accepted or new one.
+Delivered This value is the total number of Story points of all Stories that are in the Accepted or Complete states.

-Complete states.

 Release Currently assigned Release for the Sprint.
-Double click to enable the list for choosing a

-Capacity The number of Story points that you expect to be able to complete in a Sprint.

-Last Edited By Name of the last author who last edited the item.
+Double click to enable the list for choosing a new one.
+Capacity new one.
+The number of Story points that you expect to be able to complete in a Sprint.
+Capacity Author The number of Story points that you expect to be able to complete in a Sprint.
+Author The number of Story points that you expect to be able to complete in a Sprint.
+Name of the original author of the item.
 Read-only.
+Author Created Date The number of Story points that you expect to be able to complete in a Sprint.
+Name of the original author of the item.
+Read-only.
+Date that the item was created.
+Ready-only.
+Author Created Date Global ID Last Edited The number of Story points that you expect to be able to complete in a Sprint.
+Name of the original author of the item.
+Read-only.
+Date that the item was created.
+Ready-only.
+This is a unique identifier for all items in the Atlas Hub.